'Modi government has 2 brothers -- unemployment and inflation', says Congress | Politics

 - India

-The Congress on Sunday took a dig at the Centre on the issue of price rise, saying unemployment and inflation were ''two brothers'' of the Modi government.
+The Congress on Sunday took a swipe at the BJP government on the issue of price rise, saying unemployment and inflation were its ''two brothers'', with Rahul Gandhi blaming Prime Minister Narendra Modi for the problems being faced by the common people.

+''The king is busy with the earnings of friends, and people are suffering from inflation.

+''Today, people have to think ten times before even buying items they need.
+Only the Prime Minister is responsible for these problems.
+We will keep adding voices against inflation and the king will have to listen,'' Gandhi said in a tweet in Hindi.

+He said unemployment has reached such proportions that even for the post of peon thousands of graduates and post graduates apply.
+Hooda also slammed the Agnipath scheme of the government.

+Congress leader Adhir Ranjan Chowdhury said it is easy to come into the Congress and leave, "but it is very difficult to stay on and fight."
+His apparent dig was at Ghulam Nabi Azad, who quit the party recently blaming the leadership.

-Ahead of Sunday's 'Mehngai par halla bol' rally of the party at the Ramlila Maidan here, Congress general secretary Jairam Ramesh said the rally was not being held to canvas for the 2024 polls, but to highlight the two ''biggest challenges” of inflation and unemployment to the people.
+Ahead of Sunday's 'Mehngai par Halla bol' rally of the party at the Ramlila Maidan here, Congress general secretary Jairam Ramesh said the rally was not being held with 2024 elections in mind, but to highlight the two ''biggest challenges" of inflation and unemployment to the people.

 ''A rally was held in Jaipur.
 About 70 MPs were detained from Vijay Chowk.
 We have raised these issues inside and outside Parliament.
 We have held protests in various states.
 This rally is part of that series of protests.